Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - Monolithic application: Separate modules for user, order, search, purchase - all part of the same code base and a single data store
         - Problem: Change in code impacted the other modules - you will then have to test every thing again and again and could break the code
         - Microservices allows separation of modules as a service.
 Each service has a separate code base.
 Everything is decoupled
         - Every service is selfcontained.
-This works such that the presentation layer of the application interacts with **API management instance** which intern calls on inividual services such as user, order, search and purchase
+This works such that the presentation layer of the application interacts with **API management Instance** which intern calls on inividual services such as user, order, search and purchase
         - Disavantages: Complexity for interactions between services.
 Each service has to be tested separately.
 Difficulty with governance if multiple services.
 Data integrity can also be a problem

     ## Deployment of Containers